See more section

 Jeff was one of four senior trial attorneys in the 18-month trial of United States v.
 AT&T (the divestiture case), arguably the most complex monopolization cases ever tried successfully by the Government, covering abusive conduct over a span of several decades.
 He had a senior supervisory role directing a large team in determining the theory of the case, conducting discovery including extensive depositions, architecting the Government’s case, and both presenting and cross-examining numerous key witnesses, including fact, technology, engineering, and economic witnesses.
 He then served as chief of the entire trial staff during the first wave of post-divestiture litigation.

 While in private practice, Jeff was called back to the Antitrust Division several times to work with trial staffs in developing complex cases, including those that became US v Microsoft and US v MasterCard and Visa.
+In addition, he has continued to advise clients in the technology and payments industries, working with electronic payment companies on both the issuer and merchant sides, as well as those providing transaction acceptance and fraud protection and remediation.
+Jeff also regularly counsels clients and trade associations on antitrust issues relating to credit and collections.

 Drawing on this experience, Jeff has taught trial practice throughout his career, at a variety of forums including the Attorney General’s Advocacy Institute of the US Department of Justice, the National Institute for Trial Advocacy (“NITA”), as an adjunct professor at the Georgetown University Law Center, and at several law firms.